pantor/frankx/README.md

 * [The signature of `Affine` changed.](#geometry) `Affine` does not handle elbow positions anymore.
 Instead, a new class `RobotPose` stores both the end-effector pose and optionally the elbow position.
 * The `MotionData` class does not exist anymore.
 Instead, reactions and other settings moved to `Motion`.
 * [The `Measure` class allows for arithmetic operations.](#real-time-reactions)
 * Exceptions caused by libfranka are raised properly instead of being printed to stdout.
+* We provide wheels for both Franka Research 3 and the older Franka Panda

 ## Installation